carpentries-incubator/ml4bio-workshop/_episodes/05-log-regression.md

 >
 > Let's load toy_data_1 data set into our software.
 >
-> This data set is engineered specifically to demonstrate the regularization.
+> This data set is engineered specifically to demonstrate the effects of regularization.
 {: .checklist}

-Previously we talked about the positive and negative affect a feature and its weight can have to the outcome probability.
+Previously, we talked about the positive and negative effect a feature and its weight can have on the outcome probability.
 _Do we define feature weight anywhere?_
 As with decision trees and random forests, logistic regression can overfit.
 If we have a complex model with many features, our model might have high variance.

 One way to deal with this is regularization.
-Regularization can help us decide how many features is too many or how many is too low.
+Regularization can help us decide how many features are too many or too few.
-Regularization does not make models fit better on the training data, but it help with generalizing the pattern on the new data.
+Regularization does not make models fit better on the training data, but it helps with generalizing the pattern to new data.

 Recall: C is the inverse of regularization strength.

-L1 reguralization or lasso reguralization shrinks some feature weights that finds less important to 0.
+L1 reguralization or lasso reguralization shrinks the weights of less important features to be exactly 0.
+These features are then not used at all to make predictions on new data.

-L2 reguralization or ridge reguralization makes some feature weights that finds less important very small.
+L2 reguralization or ridge reguralization makes the weights of less important features to be very small values.
-The higher the C is the smaller will be the feature weights.
+The higher the C, the smaller the feature weights.

 > ## Software
 >